tulasidamarla/docker/README.md

 Working with containers
 -
 - Containers are the atomic(smallest) units of scheduling.
-In Virtualization world it is `VM`, in Kuberneters world it is `Pod`, in docker world it is `Container`.
+In Virtualization world it is `VM`, in Kubernetes world it is `Pod`, in docker world it is `Container`.
 - If we want to run an app, we run it as one or more containers.
 So, containers are running instances of images.
 - Images are a combination of one or more read-only layers.
 Containers have a thin writable layers lashed on top during run-time along with the read-only layers of the build-time.
 Any changes made while containers running are written to the write layer.
 Each container maintains a read-only copy of image and any changes required to it will be written on the write layer.
 - Writing to containers happens with the help union file systems(ufs) and union mounts.